Tirzepatide monograph · Evidence review

 The serious labeled warnings are not a waiting game.
 The FDA label flags acute pancreatitis, gallbladder disease, acute kidney injury (usually from dehydration after severe vomiting or diarrhea), serious hypersensitivity reactions, and — as a boxed warning — thyroid C-cell tumors seen in rodent studies1.
 Severe, persistent abdominal pain, signs of an allergic reaction, or symptoms of gallbladder trouble warrant prompt medical attention, not patience.
 These are rare, but they don't "resolve on their own with time" the way nausea does.

-**Hair loss runs on its own clock.** Shedding was reported in about 4-5% of users versus 1% on placebo1.
+Hair loss runs on its own clock.
+Shedding was reported in about 4-5% of users versus 1% on placebo1.
 It is almost certainly telogen effluvium — a temporary shedding phase triggered by rapid, large weight loss rather than the drug attacking follicles directly — and it characteristically lags the weight loss by a few months and then recovers over several more months.
 So it neither appears nor resolves on the dose-escalation timeline; it tracks the pace of weight loss instead.
+For the full evidence and when shedding is worth a clinician's look, see does Zepbound cause hair loss.

 Appetite suppression is the intended effect, and it lasts as long as you take the drug.
 This isn't a side effect to wait out — it's the mechanism.
 And it has a flip side worth naming plainly: the benefits are also tied to ongoing dosing.
 In SURMOUNT-4, people who stopped tirzepatide after reaching a maintenance dose regained substantial weight, while those who continued kept losing5.
 The drug works while you take it — see what happens when you stop tirzepatide.